HuntaBadday/HuntaBaddayCPUmod/README.md

     ; Shift the value in memory right mov r1, [0x8000]
     ror r1
+    cmp r1, 0   ; Because the carry flag isn't saved in the irq the shift won't loop around ; This means that if it's 0 we set the MSB bne .skip
+    mov r1, 0x8000
+.skip:
     mov [0x8000], r1

     popall  ; Restore the registers